 Then something happens that causes damage to your blood vessel walls, which exposes the underlying connective tissue and the collagen.

-When the platelets in the blood come into contact with the collagen, they trigger a natural repair mechanism that starts to form clots.
+When the platelets in the blood come into contact with the collagen that has been exposed, they trigger a natural repair mechanism that starts to form clots.

 The immune cells that rush in to repair the damage do so as part of an inflammatory process that actually damages blood vessels further, thickens the blood and contributes to the formation of blood clots.